Electrobaryonic axion: hair of neutron stars: Discussion and conclusions

 In our study, we have incorporated the effects of general relativity on the axion hair.
-For the static solution, the impact of general relativity is not significant, as evident from the right panel of Fig.~\ref{fig:examplespherical}.
-When coupled with rotation or time-dependent effects, the source can excite bound states around the NS.
+The impact of general relativity is insignificant for the static solution, as evident from the right panel of Fig.~\ref{fig:examplespherical}.
+The source can excite bound states around the NS when coupled with rotation or time-dependent effects.
 Treating the NS as a spherical object with constant energy density, we calculate and present the axion bound state energy levels in Fig.~\ref{fig:eigenvalues}.
 When the energy of the bound state matches the NS rotation frequency, resonant generation of the axion field occurs.
 However, for an NS with $\Omega\,R \ll 1$, we have observed that the resonantly generated axion field is subject to an additional geometrical suppression factor.

 Beyond employing astrophysical objects to search for electrobaryonic axions, one could devise laboratory-based experiments to investigate the interaction described in \eqref{eq:couplings-velocity}.
 For example, the spatial variation of axion-like particles in the dark matter halo might induce a magnetic field in a baryon-dense environment.
 Additional matter-velocity suppressed interactions in \eqref{eq:couplings-velocity} could also be utilized to design experiments aimed at measuring the generated magnetic or electric fields.